tlobnow/dynamics_pipeline_v2/README.md

 ### directories.csv (leave as is for TEST_BATCH, but check and adjust for your own analysis!)

-In future runs, you will need to adjust the paths to match the analysis batch names.
+Adjust the paths to match the analysis batch names and replace <USER> with your own user name.
+Relative paths don't work here (like ~).

 | contains | path |
 | --- | --- |